aashishh08/Dynamic-Portfolio/backend/README.md

 Fetches live data for a single NSE symbol from Yahoo Finance (for debugging).

 ### `GET /api/test/google/:symbol`
-Fetches P/E and earnings for a single NSE symbol from Google Finance (for debugging; not used in main portfolio API).
+Fetches P/E and earnings for a single NSE symbol from Google Finance (for debugging only). **Note:** This endpoint is for testing purposes only.
+The main portfolio API uses Yahoo Finance for NSE stocks and Screener.in for BSE stocks, as Google Finance scraping is less reliable and resource-intensive.

+## Data Sources & Strategy

+### Primary Data Sources (Used in Main Portfolio API):
+- **NSE Stocks:** Yahoo Finance via `yahoo-finance2` library
+  - Provides reliable, structured data
+  - Fetches CMP, P/E Ratio, and Latest Earnings
+  - Uses official npm package for stability
+- **BSE Stocks:** Screener.in via Puppeteer scraping
+  - Scrapes company pages for comprehensive financial data
+  - Extracts CMP, P/E, EPS, Market Cap, ROE, ROCE, and more
+  - Has fallback to Axios/Cheerio if Puppeteer fails

+### Test Data Source (Debugging Only):
+- **Google Finance:** Used only for `/api/test/google/:symbol` endpoint
+  - Scrapes Google Finance pages using Puppeteer
+  - Less reliable due to frequent UI changes
+  - Resource-intensive (heavy on server)
+  - **Not used in main portfolio data**

 ## Environment Variables
 - No API keys are required.
 All data is fetched from public sources.
 - You can set `PORT` to change the server port.

 ## Notes & Troubleshooting
-- Yahoo and Screener.in are unofficial sources and may break if their sites change.
+- Yahoo Finance and Screener.in are unofficial sources and may break if their sites change.
 - Caching is used to avoid rate limits (15 seconds per symbol for Yahoo/Screener).
 - Concurrency is limited (max 2 parallel Yahoo/Screener calls) to avoid bans.
 - If Puppeteer fails to launch (e.g., on some Linux servers), try installing missing dependencies or running with `--no-sandbox`.
 - For best results, keep your Excel file up to date and check logs for errors.
+- Google Finance API is available for testing but not recommended for production use due to reliability issues.

 ## Extensibility
 - To add new data sources or metrics, create a new service in `/services` and update the controller.